epigen/atacseq_pipeline/config/README.md

 - every sample is a row and the columns correspond to metadata entries eg cell type or condition
 - first column (sample_name) contains the sample name
 - mandatory columns: pass_qc with numeric value between 0 and 1; every sample >0 is included in the downstream analysis

+2 examples (hg38 & mm10) are provided in the test/ directory